-It’s important for anyone with a car to understand how their auto insurance premium is calculated.
-There are a number of factors that go into determining an auto insurance premium, and those can mean the difference between an expensive premium and a cheaper one.
+It’s important for anyone with a car to understand how their car insurance premium is calculated.
+There are a number of factors that go into determining a car insurance premium, and those can mean the difference between an expensive premium and a cheaper one.

 5 factors that influence your car insurance premium